XiDsLab/CNV-BAC/README.md

 ProkaBIC-seq -i input.bam -r reference.fa -s start_of_Oric_region,end_of_Oric_region -m CNV -l 8

 # Output files
-*_Reproduction.txt: Growth rate measured by spearman correlation, pearson correlation and coefficient of quantile regression.
+*_GR.txt: Growth rate measured by spearman correlation, pearson correlation and coefficient of quantile regression.

 *_seg.out: Segmentation result for CNV calling.
 Since prokaryote are haplotype, we recomand use 0.5 and -0.5 as the thresholds for CNV gain and loss.

-*_norm： Record the parameters for normalization.
+*_norm.out： Record the parameters for normalization.

 *.norm.bin: Normalized and GC corrected counts.